allgreed/kasprowicz.pro/content/now.md

 ~~Holywoo Stars and Celebrities...~~ Radical workplace transformation - can it work?
 Will it work?
 Let's find out!

 ## Health
-Tried to sing up for swing dance classes, but hit a snag (not enough people to start a new group), trying again in April.
+Tried to sign up for swing dance classes, but hit a snag (not enough people to start a new group), trying again in April.

 Working on my sleep now with a bit of professional help, turns out it greatly improved my HRV initially.
 It prompts a lot of changes to my day, which are at least to say interesting.
 For example I should be outside for an hour after waking up, which turns out  puts a lot of pressure on one's day.
 That's marvelous though - strong opposing force can result in a stable balance.
 I hope.